Data Engineer Salary Guide by Level (2026)

 If you have $80K in unvested equity at your current company, the new company needs to make you whole.
 Present a clear number: 'I'm walking away from $80K in unvested RSUs over the next 18 months.'
 This gives the recruiter ammunition to get budget approval for a larger signing bonus or equity grant.

-In many states, it's illegal for employers to ask.
-Even where it's legal, you're not obligated to share.
+In many states, it is illegal for employers to ask.
+Even where it is legal, you are not obligated to share.
 Anchoring to your current comp limits upside.
-Instead, share your target: 'Based on my research and the scope of this role, I'm targeting $X in total comp.'
+Instead, share your target: 'Based on my research and the scope of this role, I am targeting $X in total comp.'
 Let the company compete against the market, not your history.

 Ask about refresh grants